adamocallaghan/LayerZero-Composed-Call-Pattern/README.md

 - **script**:
   - DeployToArbitrum.s.sol: a script for deploying both the Token and Vault contracts to Arbitrum Sepolia testnet
   - DeployToBase.s.sol: a script for deploying both the Token and Vault contracts to Base Sepolia testnet
-  - SetPeers.s.sol: a script for "wiring up" (aka "setting peers") on our contracts
+  - SetPeers.s.sol: a script for "wiring up" (aka "setting peers") on our contracts so as that they are connected via the LayerZero network
 - **src**:
   - Token.sol: our OFT token
   - Vault.sol: our OApp contract